Eye Drops for Dry Eyes: Why You Should See Your Eye Doctor

 Effectively managing a health condition like dry eye syndrome (DES) requires a thorough diagnostic and treatment process.
 So why do so many people find themselves pacing up and down the eye drop aisle at their local drug store, searching for yet another eye drop to ease their symptoms?

 Knowing exactly what’s causing your symptoms and how to treat the condition at its source is the only way to attain long-lasting relief.
-At Hopewell and Lambertville Eye Associates Dry Eye Center, we do more than just treat the symptoms — we determine the underlying cause of your DES.
+At Hopewell and Lambertville Eye Associates Dry Eye Center, we do more than just treat the symptoms — we determine the underlying cause of your DES and get to the root of the issue.

 Do You Have Dry Eye Syndrome?